 Even the trains look similar to their Arrow counterparts, however Morgan trains tend to offer a better ride as they do not suffer from the accordion effect that the Arrows do at the top of airtime hills.

 D.H.
 Morgan’s possible crowning glory is Steel Dragon 2000 at Nagashima Spa Land in Japan, which broke the world record for tallest coaster when it opened.
 Although the record for height has been broken several times since, Steel Dragon still holds the record for the world’s longest coaster.

 The company showed their versatility with Phantom’s Revenge at Kennywood in Pennsylvania, USA.
-The park wanted their Arrow “looping hyper coaster” to be redesigned, with the inversions taken out.
+The park wanted their Arrow “looping hyper coaster” to be redesigned, with the inversions removed.
 D.H.
 Morgan redesigned the ride and ever since the coaster has been very well received.

 Standing roughly 100 feet (30.5m) tall with a top speed of 55 mph (88.5 km/h) and lots of hills and twists, the Hyper-lite offers an abundance of ejector airtime.

 The Chance Morgan Family coaster is a steel ride for small spaces and lower thrills, the most well known example being Santa Monica West Coaster at Pacific Park in California, USA, which is small enough to fit onto a pier.
 It is the most photographed and filmed coaster in the world and has appeared in over 500 movies and television shows, as well as dozens of commercials.

 For many years, Chance Rides produced the “Toboggan” coaster.
 A lighthouse shaped lift hill (inside of which the tiny cars go up vertically) with track that spirals down around the central column.
 Chance rides no longer make these coasters and there are very few in permanent locations.
 If you’re unlucky though, your local traveling fair may have one.